-Students register for their initial course through an admissions representative.
-After completion of their first term, students may register online through the student portal, mySNHU.
+Students register for their initial course through an admissions representative or academic advisor.
+After completion of their first term, students may register online using our automated system known as PENpal.
 Students are strongly advised to contact an academic advisor to plan their academic programs before registering.
 Advisors are available throughout the term to answer questions and assist with course selection.